KonstantinLackner/CodeDraw/INTRODUCTION.md

 ![03 Modifying the way things are drawn](https://user-images.githubusercontent.com/24553082/153450719-418eab8a-80ab-481d-9ac2-ca90dc4b2370.png)

-For example, this program will create a green rectangle with round corners.
+As an example, this program will create a green rectangle with round corners.
 The outline of the rectangle will be 10 pixels wide.

 List of drawing properties: